noodlehaus/dispatch/README.md

 });

 // This route matches a normal named parameter first then anything else following
 // will match i.e. /show/any/thing/will/match.
-Also, there doesn't have to be a second
+There has to be a second parameter
-// parameter as the "*" means optional.
-Note that the second arg will return a null
-// if it isn't there in the path on('GET','/show/:first/:second@*',function($f,$s){
+//present, but it can be anything. (the backet option shown next can make it optional) on('GET','/show/:first/:second@*',function($f,$s){
     echo "First arg = $f, second arg = $s.
 Named = ".params('first').' and '.params('second')."\n";
 });